Environmental Engineering

 STUDENT ORGANIZATIONS

 Students participate in many professional student organizations in the department, which helps them develop leadership and teamwork skills.
-The major student organizations include: American Railway Engineering and Maintenance-of-Way Association (AREMA), American Society of Civil Engineers (ASCE), American Water Works Association (AWWA, Associated General Contractors (AGC), Institute of Transportation Engineers (ITE), Materials Research Society (MRS), National Association of Homebuilders (NAHB), Sigma Lambda Chi, and Water Environment Federation (WEF), as well as Steel Bridge, Concrete Canoe, Associated Schools of Construction, Residential Construction Management, GeoWall, and Quiz Bowl competition teams.
-Students may also participate in a number of student organizations within the College of Engineering, including American Indian Science and Engineering Society (AISES), Engineers Without Borders (EWB), Grand Challenge Scholars of NDSU, Habitat for Humanity, National Society of Black Engineers (NSBE), Society of Women Engineers (SWE).
-The student organizations have won a number of national and regional awards.
+The major student organizations include the American Railway Engineering and Maintenance-of-Way Association (AREMA), the American Society of Civil Engineers (ASCE), the American Water Works Association (AWWA, Associated General Contractors (AGC), the Institute of Transportation Engineers (ITE), Materials Research Society (MRS), National Association of Homebuilders (NAHB), Sigma Lambda Chi, and Water Environment Federation (WEF), as well as Steel Bridge, Concrete Canoe, Associated Schools of Construction, Residential Construction Management, GeoWall, and Quiz Bowl competition teams.
+Students may also participate in several student organizations within the College of Engineering, including the American Indian Science and Engineering Society (AISES), Engineers Without Borders (EWB), Grand Challenge Scholars of NDSU, Habitat for Humanity, National Society of Black Engineers (NSBE), Society of Women Engineers (SWE).
+The student organizations have won several national and regional awards.

 PREPARATION

 High school students who wish to prepare for college engineering should attempt to complete the following high school credits: one unit of physics, four units of math, and one unit of chemistry.
-Nationally, incoming freshmen prepared to enroll in calculus frequently complete their environmental engineering degree in four years.
-Students who have studied two years of pre-engineering at another institution can normally complete the environmental engineering degree in two additional years beginning with the 2022-2023 academic year.
+Nationally, incoming first-year students who come prepared to enroll in calculus frequently complete their environmental engineering degree in 4 years.
+Students who have studied two years of pre-engineering at another institution can normally complete the environmental engineering degree in two additional years.

 SCHOLARSHIPS AND FINANCIAL AID